cypress-io/cypress-realworld-app/README.md

 ### Amazon Cognito

-A guide has been written with detail around adapting the RWA to use [Amazon Cognito][cognito] as the authentication solution and to explain the programmatic command used for Cypress tests.
+A [guide has been written with detail around adapting the RWA](http://on.cypress.io/amazon-cognito) to use [Amazon Cognito][cognito] as the authentication solution and to explain the programmatic command used for Cypress tests.

 Prerequisites include an [Amazon Cognito][cognito] account.
 Environment variables from [Amazon Cognito][cognito] are provided by the [AWS Amplify CLI][awsamplify].

 Start the application with `yarn dev:cognito` and run Cypress with `yarn cypress:open`.

-The **only passing spec on this branch** will be the [okta spec](./cypress/tests/ui-auth-providers/cognito.spec.ts); all others will fail.
+The **only passing spec on this branch** will be the [cognito spec](./cypress/tests/ui-auth-providers/cognito.spec.ts); all others will fail.

 ## License